Residential Code of Student Conduct - CSU Northridge

 VIII.
 Failure to Comply With an Administrative Request, Directive or Requirement.

-- Failure to comply with an administrative request when a University staff member is acting in his/her official capacity including: failure to appear/meet, to vacate a unit, to cease inappropriate behavior, to produce identification, and/or to exit a facility when requested.
+- Failure to comply with an administrative acting in their official capacity including: cease inappropriate behavior, failure to appear/meet, to vacate a unit, to identification, and/or to exit a facility when requested by a university staff member.

-- Providing fabricated, falsified, misrepresentative, or non-negotiable information or documents.
+- Providing fabricated, falsified, or misrepresentative information or documents.

 - In binding roommate agreements, agreed to and signed after mediation, residents must adhere to those agreements or they will be subject to violation of this policy.